Las Vegas Convention Center: Expansion

 Construction of an underground Las Vegas Convention Center Loop, people mover by The Boring Company began in late 2019 to reduce walking times within the center.
 Twin tunnels opened in June 2021 at a cost of $53 million with three stations 40 feet below the surface, shuttling passengers in conventional, human-driven Tesla vehicles.
 While the long-term goal of the system is to have autonomous vehicles operating at higher speeds, as of May 2021 no date has been set for this.

 In popular culture

 A variety of shows have been taped in the convention center including Food Network specials and the 2009 Jeopardy!
 Tournament of Champions.
 Numerous conventions produce live shows in the facility.

 In The Boss Baby, the Forever puppies got launched here via Puppyco's in-house built rocket but failed to deliver.

+From April 17-21, 2025, the convention center hosted WWE's WWE World at WrestleMania convention which featured live pro wrestling matches, autograph signings from various WWE talent, meet-and-greets, memorabilia displays, and fan activities.
+The Pat McAfee Show also aired special episodes from the convention on ESPN, ESPN+, and YouTube.